Zum Inhalt

 Note on UnsafeAllow3F for self-hosted CCM19 on Apache-servers

-If iframes with parameters are embedded on the website, the blocking dialogs in CCM19 contain a question mark encoded as %3F.
-On Apache-servers, this may prevent the blocked iframes from being displayed, resulting only in the "Permission Denied" error message.\ We have the following rule for rewriting URLs in public/.htaccess:
+If iframes with parameters are embedded on the website, the CCM19 blocking dialogs contain a question mark encoded as %3F.
+On Apache-servers, this may prevent the blocked iframes from being displayed, resulting in only the "Permission Denied" error message appearing.\ We have the following rule for rewriting URLs in the public/.htaccess file:

 To resolve the issue, this rule would need to be modified as follows: